 An export cable (marine cable) is a requirement for the wind turbines to be connected to the grid infrastructure.
-As a result, an export cable will be constructed from the wind farm's substations, either to land or to one of the offshore connection points proposed by Svenska kraftnät on the border between the territorial waters boundary and the SEZ.
+This involves an export cable being constructed from the wind farm's OSSs, either to land or to one of the offshore connection points proposed by Svenska kraftnät on the border between the territorial waters' boundary and the SEZ.
 Should the applicant intend to lay a marine cable towards land, this will be constructed all the way to the beach.
 At the shoreline, the marine cable will be coupled with a land cable which will continue further to a suitable connection point to the Swedish transmission grid.
-Alternatively, a connection to another country may be required, such as where the Swedish grid does not have capacity to receive the additional energy.